Albuquerque Rail Yards Redevelopment

 You may download the Rail Yards Master Development Plan below.
 Because of the large size of this file, it has been divided into four sections.

-- (includes Executive Summary, Existing Conditions, Public Input Process, Zoning Compliance & Regulatory Framework, Goals & Policies, Development Regulations)
+- Section 1 (includes Executive Summary, Existing Conditions, Public Input Process, Zoning Compliance & Regulatory Framework, Goals & Policies, Development Regulations)

 - (includes Design Guidelines, Landscape Guidelines, Transportation Information and Recommendations)